Vanguard Society News

 Hear The Naked Truth From Ingrid E. Newkirk

-You are invited to listen, learn, debate, and laugh as PETA President Ingrid E. Newkirk brings her captivating spin on the animal rights movement’s trajectory to Denver on Thursday, August 22.
-Controversial, truthful, and always thought-provoking, Ingrid will share stimulating thoughts about animals, our relationship with them, and how that relationship can evolve from here in her Naked Truth Tour.
+You are invited to listen, learn, debate, and laugh as PETA President Ingrid E. Newkirk brings her captivating spin on the animal rights movement’s trajectory to new cities in 2014.
+Controversial, truthful, and always thought-provoking, Ingird will share stimulating thoughts about animals, our relationship with them, and how that relationship can evolve from here in her Naked Truth Tour.

-Ingrid’s electrifying presentation in Denver will be followed by a special Q&A session.
-Tickets for this exciting event are selling fast, so be sure to reserve yours online today.
-Learn more about the Naked Truth tour on our Facebook page.
+Ingrid’s electrifying presentations will be followed by a special Q&A session.
+Tickets for these exciting events are selling fast, so be sure to reserve yours online today.

 Sam Simon, This HQ’s for You